-Griftefrid/gravfrid means the sanctity of the grave.
+TITY OF THE GRAVE.
 These words are not included in the Burial Act but they are in the preparatory work for the law.
 The basic principle that the sanctity of the grave must be respected is expressed in the restrictiveness that applies to allowing the body or ashes of a deceased person to be moved.
-The Swedish Penal Code states what constitutes desceration of the sanctity of a grave and the penalty for doing so.
+The Swedish Penal Code states what constitutes desecration of the sanctity of a grave and the penalty for doing so.

-Huvudman is a burial authority in this context.
-It is responsible for funeral, cremation and burial work in a specific geographic area.
-See page 5.
+HUVUDMAN - IN THIS CONTEXT THIS IS A BURIAL AUTHORITY.
+The authority is responsible for funeral, cremation and burial work in a specific geographic area.
+See page 4.

-Kista means coffin, which is used in both burials and cremations.
-See page 11.
+KISTA - COFFIN which is used in both burials and cremations.
+See page 10.

-Kolumbarium - columbarium - comes from the Latin word columba, meaning dove, because the structures resemble dovecotes in which doves live.
+KOLUMBARIUM - COLUMBARIUM comes from the Latin word columba, meaning dove, because the structures resemble dovecotes in which doves live.
 The word columbarium is used as the name of a burial wall containing small niches for urns of ashes.
 Limited burial rights apply to use of a columbarium.
-See page 18.
+See page 16.

-Kremering comes from cremare in Latin, meaning to burn.
+KREMERING - CREMATION comes from cremare in Latin, meaning to burn.
 Cremation must take place no later than one month after death.
-See page 21.
+See page 18.